JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 <script src="https://unpkg.com/ml5@0.4.3/dist/ml5.min.js"></script>
 ```

 We will create an `html_dependency` object using the `htmlDependency` function from the htmltools package.
-If confused, go back to the first part of the book on shiny prerequisites where it is explained in greater detail.
+If confused, go back to the first part of the book on Shiny prerequisites where it is explained in greater detail.

 We have two options at our disposal, either use the CDN (as shown in the previous code chunk) or download the file.
 We will start by making use of the CDN; later when we build a package for this functionality, we shall download it to provide users of the package a choice between using the local file or the CDN.